scichelli/Learning-MVCRouting/README.md

 The second section is the ExploringRoutesWithTests project, organized by one-test-fixture-per-theme, where I'm using unit tests to play what-if games with routing.

+The Home/Index page plays with the HtmlHelper methods that use the routing engine to emit URLs, links, and action results.
+The page shows the method that was called in the view markup, followed by the output of that method.

 With thanks to

  * Phil Haack: [http://haacked.com/archive/2007/12/17/testing-routes-in-asp.net-mvc.aspx](http://haacked.com/archive/2007/12/17/testing-routes-in-asp.net-mvc.aspx)